btactic/zsuitecrm/README.md

  - Result Section:
     This section shows SuiteCRM response results.
-By default, zSugar will search the FROM: contact of the email.
-It will show Accounts, Opportunities and Projects as configured (see Configuring zSugar)
+By default, zSuitecrm will search the FROM: contact of the email.
+It will show Accounts, Opportunities and Projects as configured (see Configuring zSuitecrm)

  - Contacts Dropbox
     We can request CRM information of other contact in the selected